 Currently, only about 3% of EWEB’s customers live in the McKenzie Valley, but this area accounts for approximately 25% of our total service territory.
 This imbalance creates significant inefficiencies—both operational and financial—that impact EWEB’s entire customer base.

-A 2020 Cost of Service Analysis (COSA) found that it costs 14% more to serve residential customers in the McKenzie Valley than we recover through rates.
+As part of EWEB’s budget and rate-setting process, a cost-of-service analysis found that the cost of providing electric service in the McKenzie Valley is about 21% higher than the revenue currently collected from that area.
 These higher costs stem from the area’s distance from EWEB’s urban core, increased vegetation management needs, and logistical challenges related to maintaining infrastructure in a rural setting.

-Transitioning this territory to a rural-focused utility like Lane Electric could make more sense for everyone involved.
+Transitioning this territory to a rural-focused utility like Lane Electric makes sense for everyone involved.

 Aligning With Our Strategic Priorities